dust39/FFL_project_2022/README.md

 My intent for this project is to demonstrate my Git/GitHub and Python knowledge.
 The Python portion of my project is geared toward data analysis.

-## My Site
+## My Project
-Future instructions for this project to go here
+Future instructions for this project to go here.

+I have a great interest and passion for Fantasy Football.
+I sourced my data from [FantasyDataPros](www.fantasyfootballdatapros.com)

 ### My Project Features
-Project Features to go here
+Below is information on features I selected to met my project requirements:

+#### Read Data From an External File
+I sourced my data set from FantasyDataPros as noted above.
+I used the Pandas libary to read in data from a .CSV file, which contained weekly Fantasy Football statics from the 2019 season.
+In the future I intend to better learn how to use APIs, so that I can source my current data set.
+An example would be using ESPN.com's API for fantasy football data.

 #### Git / GitHub